Part 3: Learning and Improving

 To some degree, every game with a list is a practice game, but if you’re playing a game with a buddy that’s explicitly a playtest game, make sure you get the most out of it.

-What this can often mean is being a bit more generous with one another about things like takebacks – remembering to do everything correctly is an important skill to develop, but if you make a howling error on turn 2 that effectively throws the game, playing out turns 3-6 is a waste of both of your time.
+What this can often mean is being a bit more generous with one another about things like takebacks – remembering to do everything correctly is an important skill to develop, but if you make a howling error on turn 2 that effectively ends the game, playing out turns 3-5 is a waste of both of your time.
 Make a note of the mistake and double, triple promise yourself that it won’t happen again, but then wind things back so that you can learn from realistic situations in the rest of the game as well.

 Good practice will help you get the most out of a small number of games, and help ensure that your tournament experiences are more rewarding.